GLBS Cash-Secured Put Strategy

 Frequently asked questions

-- A cash-secured put on GLBS is the cash-secured put strategy applied to GLBS (stock).
+A cash-secured put on GLBS is the cash-secured put strategy applied to GLBS (stock).
 The strategy is structurally neutral to slightly bullish: A cash-secured put sells an out-of-the-money put while holding cash equal to the strike-times-100 obligation, keeping the premium when the underlying stays above the strike.
-With GLBS stock trading near $2.08, the strikes shown on this page are snapped to the nearest listed GLBS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With GLBS stock at $3.63 on the most recent close, the strikes shown on this page are snapped to the nearest listed GLBS chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the GLBS cash-secured put priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the GLBS cash-secured put priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current GLBS market-implied 1-standard-deviation expected move is approximately 96.47%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The GLBS market-implied 1-standard-deviation expected move in the same options snapshot is approximately 30.25%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.